EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 ## Passing Arguments to Metrics

 Metrics can be defined in the `metric_list` argument when building the YAML config.
-Multiple metrics can be listed along with any auxillary arguments.
+Multiple metrics can be listed along with any auxiliary arguments.
 For example, setting the [`exact_match` metric](https://github.com/huggingface/evaluate/tree/main/metrics/exact_match), auxiliary arguments such as `ignore_case`, `ignore_punctuation`, `regexes_to_ignore` can be listed as well.
 They will be added to the metric function as `kwargs`.
 Some metrics have predefined values for `aggregation` and `higher_is_better` so listing the metric name only can be sufficient.

 ```
 metric_list: